bbroens/state-change-management/README.md

 ## About this repository

 This repository is intended to illustrate a number of approaches to state change management, with some included examples in the source folder.
 In this readme, you can find an explanation of conceptual problems and possible solutions.
+I chose to build state change logging and snapshots as separate functionality, just to have a more isolated example.
+You might opt to build these tools as Zustand or Redux middleware instead.

 The example webapp lives in src/components/exampleui/`ExampleUI.tsx`.
 The state stores live in src/hooks/`useStore.tsx`.